 Be very certain about the season of flowers.
 Also, some flowers can not be used in wedding arrangements as they wilt or their stems are too short.
 If you don’t have a date yet, include the flowers which you like the most.
 Most flowers can be found out of season, but they will be very expensive.
 Include florist info, pricing, etc.

 Some photography businesses include a videographer as well.
 Just check with them.
-If you’re struggling to find a photographer that matches your style, why not check out our photographer guide here, and it includes a free checklist for when you think you’ve found your match!
 Put all of your photographers’ details here, pricing options, etc. Also have a checklist of which photos you definitely want of your wedding.
-We have a sweet list of photograph opportunities here.
+The Wedding Photo Checklist will help you plan out all those favorite memories you want to capture.
 You can print it out and put it in your binder!

 See above.
 Include pricing and options.